ayushrskiaa/ayushrskiaa/README.md

 ## 💫 About Me

 Hi there! 👋 I'm **Ayush Kumar**, a pre-final year undergraduate at **IIIT Manipur**.
 I'm deeply passionate about **Full-Stack Web Development** and **Data Structures & Algorithms**.
-I love building intuitive UIs, solving complex problems, and working on projects that make a real-world impact.
-I'm constantly learning and looking for opportunities to grow and contribute. 🚀
+I love building intuitive UIs, solving complex problems, and working on projects that make a real-world impact. 🚀

 ---